e-hat/plume/README.md

 - [ ] More stuff!

 More stuff:
-- [ ] Adding an ARM64 backend
+- [ ] Adding an ARM backend
+    - [ ] Naive register allocation (spill everything)
+    - [ ] CodeGen ARM assembly
+    - [ ] Smarter register allocation, based on linear-scan
 - [ ] Control flow graphs from TAC

-This branch is dedicated to work on the ARM64 backend.
+This branch is dedicated to work on the ARM backend.